iBala/mintlify-starter/docs/App Widgets/switch.md

 sidebar_position: 13
 ---
 # Switch
-A switch component helps you display binary values in your UI, such as Yes/No or True/False.
+A switch component helps you display binary values in your UI, such as Yes/No or True/False. <space> <space>
 ## What is a Switch?
 A switch is used to indicate the presence or absence of an attribute or a value.
 Once slided towards the right, the switch is on, which implies the presence of that attribute.
 The absence of the attribute, marked by a gray color, white notch pointing to the left.